Mu-L/lap/README.md

 - Your original photos and videos always remain ordinary files in their existing folders.
 - File metadata already embedded in a file, such as EXIF capture date, camera, lens, GPS, and orientation, is read from that file when Lap indexes it.
 - Saving a built-in image edit writes the resulting image to the selected destination.
-This is separate from Lap's library-only display rotation.
 - When you rename, move, copy, or delete files **in Lap**, Lap updates its local catalog at the same time.
 It also keeps supported grouped assets, such as Apple Live Photo components, AAE sidecars, and enabled RAW + JPEG/HEIC pairs, together.

 ### What is stored locally by Lap